sgnl05/docker-altitude/README.md

 ### Notes on the run command

  + `--name` is the container name.
 Set this to whatever single word you want.
- + `-h` is the hostname of your choise.
+ + `-h` is the hostname of your choice.
 The hostname is used for pulling the server config.
  + `sgnl05/altitude` is simply what I called my docker build of this image.
  + `-p` is the port(s) it connects to, `-p=host_port:docker_port`.
 Use "-" to define a range.